Private Psychology Practice

 Principles that guide my work

 It takes courage to come to therapy.
 Talking honestly about painful experiences and patterns in our lives is not easy.
-Choosing to reflect in this way deserves respect.

 Ways of Working Together